Home Up Search

 Detect and Fix Leaks and Save Shielding Gas

-Ultrasonic leak detectors can be used to find leaks, however we have found that a welding or cutting arc, MIG, Stick or Plasma Cutting interferes with the reading.
-Arcing with motor brushes also confounds the gas leak noise.
-The amount of noise these and other machinery creates will be detected with an ultrasonic tester and obliterate any leak sounds.
+Ultrasonic leak detectors can be used to find leaks, we have and use one in our consulting service.
+However we have found that a welding or cutting arc, MIG, Stick or Plasma Cutting interferes with the reading.
+Arcing of electric motor brushes also confounds the gas leak noise.
+The amount of noise these and other machinery create will be detected with an ultrasonic tester and obliterate any leak sounds.
 It must be used when these devices are not operating.

 Interested in more information on how to manage leaks?